 In October 2023, the Cleveland Museum of Art contested the statue’s seizure in court, arguing that its origins were uncertain.
 However, Türkiye presented compelling scientific evidence that decisively refuted the museum’s claims.

-Despite possessing conclusive proof, the Ministry of Culture and Tourism opted for a diplomatic approach, accommodating the museum’s request for further scientific analysis.
+Despite possessing conclusive proof, the Ministry of Culture and Tourism opted for a diplomatic approach.
+Thusly accommodating the museum’s request for further scientific analysis.

-Under the Ministry’s supervision in May 2024, a silicone cast of the statue’s base was taken at the museum, revealing a perfect match with pedestals from Boubon.
+Under the Ministry’s supervision in May 2024, a silicone cast of the statue’s base was taken at the museum.
+The cast revealed a perfect match with pedestals from Boubon.

-Additional lead isotope, stone, and soil analyses were conducted by Prof. Dr. Ernst Pernicka, an archaeometry expert appointed by the museum, alongside Ministry conservators.
+Additional lead isotope, stone, and soil analyses were conducted by Prof. Dr. Ernst Pernicka.
+Pernicka is an archaeometry expert appointed by the museum, alongside Ministry conservators.
 These impartial tests, carried out at Germany’s Curt Engelhorn Center for Archaeometry, confirmed that the statue had been buried in Boubon for centuries.

 Presented with indisputable scientific evidence, the Cleveland Museum of Art ultimately accepted the statue’s repatriation, a decision officially conveyed to Türkiye by the Manhattan District Attorney’s Office.